-The volunteer service award is named in honor of Rich Higgins, a former member and president of the Board until his untimely death in 2014.
+The volunteer service award is named in honor of Rich Higgins, a former resident and president of the TRA Board.
 It acknowledges someone who has provided outstanding service to the Tano Road neighborhood.

 At the 2018 Spring Neighborhood Nosh, the Rich Higgins Service Award was given to Helen Swinson, presented by Art Jensen, President of the Board.
 Helen and her husband, Wayne, moved to Santa Fe in 2011 from Oklahoma where they both worked in the airline industry.
 She quickly became active in the Association studying the issues impacting our neighborhood, familiarizing herself with issues related to water, growth, development, and safety.
 She was on the security patrol and dedicated much time to the Membership Committee.
 She organized the first book club and suggested the idea for the cooking club.
 She’s helped organize countless events including Noshes, New Comers’ parties and annual meetings.
 She’s one of the first persons to arrive for set up and the last to leave, ensuring the host’s home is left clean.